joejcollins/rhapsody-angel/queens/2025-bella.md

 ## 2025 Marked Queen

+2025-06-29 Saw the queen, saw eggs no signs of swarming.
+But there is a bit of back filling.
+They probably need a couple more brood frames.

 2025-06-21 Found the queen and marked her.
 Eggs and larvae in all stages.

 2025-06-13 Saw eggs no signs of swarming.
 Saw the queen, she is a nice dark colour.